 Painting was his true vocation, so at the beginning of the 70's, and being all fed up with the political repression and the country's limited openness to outside influences, he decides to spend long periods abroad (France, USA, Canada, Italy, ...) and to break away from a comfortable lifestyle in order to improve his technique and to learn new artistic methods.
 His frequent travels make him fluent in several languages such as English, French, Catalan and Italian.

-Being Painting his true vocation, he decides to undertake several travels abroad in order to improve his technique and to learn new methods.
-He studied Altarpiece and Polychromy in the Massana School of Barcelona, Ceramic (Barcelona Arts and Crafts School), as well as Engraving and Lithography, not only in the Catalan metropolis, but also in Paris (Atelier Hayter) and Toronto (North Toronto Collegiate), where he also made his living creating stained glass artworks.
-During his Parisian stay, it is also possible to review his studies of Plastic Arts (Université de Vincennes) and History of the Art (École du Louvre).
+He studies Painting, Drawing & Esculpture (Instituto Barcelonés de Arte), Altarpiece & Polychromy (Massana School), Ceramics (Arts & Crafts School of Barcelona), as well as Engraving & Lithography, not only in the Catalan metropolis, but also in Paris (Atelier Hayter) and Toronto (North Toronto Collegiate), cities where he also makes his living creating paintings and stained glass artworks, aside from other occupations as taxi driver, waiter or even dog walker.
+During his bohemian staying in Paris, where he makes friendship and shares flat with the famous catalan pianist Josep Colom, it is also possible to review his studies of Plastic Arts (Université de Vincennes) and History of Art (École du Louvre).